siyuan1992/coding-challenge/README.md

 * *Do I need to account for and updating `tweets.txt` file?*
 No, your solution doesn't have to re-process `tweets.txt`.
 Instead, it should be designed to handle a very large input size.
 If you were doing this project as a data engineer in industry, you would probably re-run your program daily to handle batches, but this is beyond the scope of this challenge.

-* *What should the format of the word count be?*
+* *What should the format of the output be?*
-Please try to match the above example, by listing the words in **alphabetical** order according the the ASCII ordering, with whitespace between the word and count, and each word separated by a newline.

-* *What should the precision for the output of the median be?*
-For simplicity, please output the running median as a double with only 1 digit after the decimal (i.e. 2.0 instead of 2).
-The median for each new tweet of text should be separated by newlines as shown in the example above.
+In order to be tested correctly, you must use the format described above.
+We will try our best to correct any minor formatting issues, but try to follow the examples above as closely as possible.

-* *Do I need to account for complicated Unicode characters?*
+* *Do I need to account for complicated Unicode characters by replacing them?*
-No, you may assume that all of the characters are conventional, ASCII characters.
+No, you simply need to remove them and track how many tweets require this removal.

 * *Should I check if the files in the input directory are text files or non-text files(binary)?*
 No, for simplicity you may assume that all of the files in the input directory are standard text files.

 * *Do I need to account for empty tweets?*
 No, for simplicity you may assume that all the tweets contain at least one word.
+However, many tweets contain only unicode chracters, which will be effectively empty after you clean them.
+This means you will have to test properly when implementing the second feature on real data.

 * *Do I need separate programs for different features?*
 You may use a single combined program or several programs, as long as they are all executed by the `run.sh` script.